cairo-book/cairo-book/src/ch104-02-testing-smart-contracts.md

 ## Testing Smart Contracts with Starknet Foundry

 The usual command to run your tests using Starknet Foundry is `snforge test`.
-However, when we configured our projects, we defined that the `scarb test` command will run the `snforge test` command.
-Therefore, during the rest of this chapter, consider that the `scarb test` command will be using `snforge test` under the hood.
+The `scarb test` command is an alias that executes `snforge test` under the hood.
+Therefore, during the rest of this chapter, we will use the `scarb test` command, which runs `snforge test`.

 The usual testing flow of a contract is as follows: